Atashnezhad/NLP_Proj2/README.md

 **Exploratory Data Analysis:**

-The main data frame was analyzed and the following were observed.

-- It was observed seen that both categories are pretty close.
+Analyzing the data, It was observed that both categories are pretty close.
 Space has a higher percentage of 'link', 'rich:video', and 'self' while Nasa has more 'image' numbers.
-- NASA has a lower average word count compare to Space with a smaller standard deviation. let's look at the plt.hist and compare it with space.
-A similar plot provided above but here bar plots are side by side.
-- Both subcategories are pretty close in terms of word count.
+NASA has a lower average word count compare to Space with a smaller standard deviation.
+Both subcategories are pretty close in terms of word count.
 However, the space category has some long texts above 500.
-- For the sentiment score, it is observed that both mean and std are pretty close.
+For the sentiment score, it is observed that both mean and std are pretty close.
 It seems both SPACE and NASA forums are pretty close.
-- It is seen that the negative sentiment scores for space are a little bit higher than NASA.
+It is seen that the negative sentiment scores for space are a little bit higher than NASA.
 People who are in NASA discussion have a more positive attitude compared to people who are in space discussion.
 - Count vectorizing on data was done in folowing three steps:
   - Stop words were added to a list
   - New list of stop words was made (extend)